seanhatton/repronim.org/content/resources/tools/nipoppy/_index.md

 weight: 43
 ---

 Nipoppy is a command line tool to manage a complete neuroimaging processing workflow.
-Nipoppy will organize and convertraw data, process it with existing or custom pipelines, and extract derived data for further statistical modeling and analysis.
+Nipoppy will organize and convert raw data, process it with existing or custom pipelines, and extract derived data for further statistical modeling and analysis.

 ### Development status